Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

                                 final_estimator=RandomForestClassifier(max_depth=3, class_weight='balanced'))
 ```

-This final model can be train as a normal model even though internally a lot of things will happen.
+This final model can be trained as a normal model even though internally a lot of things will happen.
 ```python
 final_clf.fit(X_train, y_train)
 ```

-**Look at perfromance**
+**Look at performance**

 ## Conclusion <a name='Conclusion'></a>

-Let me sumarise all we have seen in this post.
+Let me summarize all we have seen in this post.
 First, I have presented the data set, and how to clean it thanks to the vocabulary coverage with respect to
 existing word embedding library like Word2Vec.
 I then showed that we can extract from the tweets some special features that can
 be of interest.
 I then showed two simple models that use these newly created features to classify the tweets.
 I explained
 what was features importance and that it can be used to select the best features among the one we created.
-I went a bit further
+Not only that, but I went a bit further
-in the explaination of the model thanks to the shap library.
+in the explanation of the model thanks to the shap library.
 This further allows to check that the model makes sense, and understand why
 the model performs the classification the way it does.
-I then showed how to used the pretrained BERT model to class the tweets
+Then, I showed how to use the pretrained BERT model to classify the tweets
-directly without passing through feature we add by hand.
+directly without passing through features we add by hand.
 The BERT layer acting as an automatic feature extractor.
 We then saw that
 even such a complicated model can be interpreted.
 In the end I showed that we can combine different models into a single one using
 the stacking technique.
 Finally, I showed how to wrap everything into a pipeline.

 Is this all we can do in such a project?
-You might have already guess that the answer is no. In fact, it depends
+You might have already guessed that the answer is no. In fact, it depends on
 whether you are satisfied with the results of the model.
 In this post I only presented several of the important step
 in such a project.
 The goal being to present a broad scope of the tools that can be used and the big step
 we take in a text classification project.
 But I did not explore in details the way of improving the model
 once we reached this point.
 And as you can see the model gets a score of about $$83\%$$, which depending on the
 application might or might not be enough.

-Let me briefly tell you possible way to further improve the model.
+Let me briefly tell you some possible ways to further improve the model.
 First, since the feature we added
 are all implicitly present in the text, I would remove the meta-data based model and use only the BERT based model, unless
 you want to add information about the context of the tweet.
-Then I would try see why the misclassified tweet are misclassified
+Then I would try to see why the misclassified tweet are misclassified
 by looking at the text explainer.
-Also we have seen that several of the tweets where the model makes mistakes
+Also, we have seen that several of the tweets where the model makes mistakes
 are either quite ambiguous or they have been mislabeled.
-This mislabelling affects both the traning and the evaluation.
+This mislabelling affects both the training and the evaluation.
 So carefully relabelling the data set is a step that can help even though it's a tedious work.
 One other tedious work
 could be to clean even more the tweets and maybe remove stop words which is something we have not done.
-The BERT model itself can be improvef if for example instead of generating a single vetor per tweet we generate
+The BERT model itself can be improved if, for example, instead of generating a single vector per tweet we generate
-one vetor per word, and then let the top layer do the job.
+one vector for every word, and then let the top layer do the job.
 Another step that can indirectly improve the model
-is to try and use different version of BERT.
-Some for example are lighter than others.
+is to try and use different versions of BERT.
+Some are lighter than others.
 Even though
 this is not likely to improve the accuracy of the model it will make it run and train faster.

-In the end I would like the modify this model, and train it on different set of data, in order to
+In the end I would like to modify this model, and train it on a different set of data, in order to
 write a small app that can classify tweets into one of three categories: constructive comment, neutral and insult/offensive.
 This will be the topic of a future post.